cosmos/cosmos-sdk/docs/building-modules/messages-and-queries.md

 `sdk.Msg` interface is a simplified version of the Amino `LegacyMsg` interface described [below](#legacy-amino-msgs) with only `ValidateBasic()` and `GetSigners()` methods.
 For backwards compatibility with [Amino `LegacyMsg`s](#legacy-amino-msgs), existing `LegacyMsg` types should be used as the request parameter for `service` RPC definitions.
 Newer `sdk.Msg` types, which only support `service` definitions, should use canonical `Msg...` name.

-SDK uses Protobuf definitions to generate client and server code:
+Cosmos SDK uses Protobuf definitions to generate client and server code:
 * `MsgServer` interface defines the server API for the `Msg` service and its implementation is described as part of the [`Msg` services](./msg-services.md) documentation.
-* structures are generated for all RPC request and response types.
+* Structures are generated for all RPC request and response types.

 A `RegisterMsgServer` method is also generated and should be used to register the module's `MsgServer` implementation in `RegisterServices` method from the [`AppModule` interface](./module-manager.md#appmodule).